Drinking water quality · 2024

 +Which contaminants exceed federal limits in Yonkers, NY tap water?

-One contaminant in Yonkers, NY's 2024 report sits at or above the federal limit: Fluoride (2.3× the limit).
+3 contaminants in Yonkers, NY's 2024 report sit at or above the federal limit: Turbidity (1.5× the limit); Fluoride (1.3× the limit); HAA5 (1.2× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in Yonkers, NY tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Fluoride, at 2.3× the federal threshold.
-It belongs to the inorganic chemicals family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is Turbidity, at 1.5× the federal threshold.
+It belongs to the physical & aggregate family of contaminants.

 +Are any contaminants in Yonkers, NY tap water approaching the federal limit?